SUBJECT: Sheriff’s Office Offers Halloween Safety Advice

-Sheriff Dave Wedding explained, “With poor weather in the forecast for this Halloween, we expect many trick-or-treaters will head out on Tuesday evening.
-With the sun setting just before 6:00 PM, motorists should watch for trick-or-treaters in or near neighborhood roadways this Tuesday as well as on Halloween.”
+Sheriff Dave Wedding stated, “With the sun setting just before 6:00 PM, motorists should watch for trick-or-treaters in or near neighborhood roadways and reduce their speed accordingly.”

 Trick-or-treaters are encouraged to visit the homes of people they know well and stay within their neighborhood.
 If trick-or-treaters are going to be meeting with friends to trick-or-treat in other areas, parents are encouraged to check the sex offender website for potential sex offenders in those neighborhoods.

 The Vanderburgh County Sheriff’s Office will be paying special attention to the neighborhoods in which registered sex offenders live.
 Registered sex offenders who are on parole will be required to: place a sign on their door indicating that their residence will not be giving out candy, keep their exterior lights off, and display no outdoor Halloween decorations.
-The Sheriff’s Office Sex and Violent Offender Unit will be making increased random checks on registered sex offenders to verify their compliance with all stipulations established for them.
+The Sheriff’s Office Sex and Violent Offender Unit and the Indiana Department of Corrections will be making increased random checks on registered sex offenders to verify their compliance with all stipulations established for them.